Set up network mapping and IP addressing for VNets

 - By default, Site Recovery creates a network in the target region that's identical to the source network.
 Site Recovery adds -asr as a suffix to the name of the source network.
 You can customize the target network.

-- If you modify a network mapping from region A to region B, ensure that you also modify the network mapping from region B to region A. ]
+- If you wish to modify a network mapping from region A to region B, ensure that you first delete the network mapping from region B to region A. After reverse mapping deletion, modify the network mapping from region A to region B and then create the relevant reverse mapping.

 Specify a subnet